Fernando (song): English-language version

 The English version, with completely different lyrics by Björn Ulvaeus, presents a vision of nostalgia for two veterans reminiscing in old age about a long-ago battle in which they participated.
 "I wrote all the songs as little stories.
 'Fernando' was about two old freedom-fighters from the Mexican Revolution.
 I was lying outside one summer night, looking at the stars and it suddenly came to me".
 "I knew that the title 'Fernando' had to be there, and after pondering a while, I had this vivid image in my mind of two old and scarred revolutionaries in Mexico sitting outside at night talking about old memories".

-The B-side to "Fernando" was the song "Hey, Hey, Helen", a track from the group's self-titled third studio album (1975), although in some countries other tracks from the album were used instead, namely "Tropical Loveland", "Rock Me" or "Dance (While the Music Still Goes On)".
+The B-side to "Fernando" was the song "Hey, Hey, Helen", a track from the group's third album ABBA (1975), although in some countries other tracks from the album were used instead, namely "Tropical Loveland", "Rock Me" or "Dance (While the Music Still Goes On)".